-5.6 Engagement with infrastructure bodies has been on-going through the process of plan development to arrive at the stage of selecting preferred site options and understanding what infrastructure is required to make new proposed development acceptable in planning terms.
-The principal purpose of such engagement is to identify where infrastructure restrictions may

-- cause a potential site to be undeliverable and also to identify what mitigation measures may be necessary to enable a site to be delivered.
-Further engagement will be on-going with site promoters and infrastructure providers throughout the preparation of the Local Plan and in the lead up to planning applications being submitted to ensure new developments are supported by the necessary infrastructure. - 5.7 The Infrastructure led strategy is reflective of the Council's concerns about the impact that development has had on local infrastructure.
+- 5.3 Engagement with infrastructure bodies has been on-going through the process of plan development to arrive at the stage of selecting preferred site options and understanding what infrastructure is required to make new proposed development acceptable in planning terms.
+The principal purpose of such engagement is to identify where infrastructure restrictions may cause a potential site to be undeliverable and also to identify what mitigation measures may be necessary to enable a site to be delivered.
+Further engagement will be on-going with site promoters and infrastructure providers throughout the preparation of the Local Plan and in the lead up to planning applications being submitted to ensure new developments are supported by the necessary infrastructure. - 5.4 The approach to site selection has sought to reflected the Council's concerns about the impact that development has had on local infrastructure.
 Member engagement has revealed concerns around the following infrastructure types which have been the focus of discussions with providers to date: